LGLTeam/Android-Mod-Menu/README.md

 # Known bug
 - Spinner does not show on some devices running Android 11.
 Should work again on Android 12
+- On some games, menu is using old layout such as Kitkat or Gingerbread when launched without permission.
+We have not found a way to fix it.

 # Download
 Download this repo as ZIP, or clone using any git tools